innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - check your [virtualisation settings](https://docs.docker.com/desktop/troubleshoot/topics/#virtualization):

-  - note: the 'Turn Windows features on or off dialog box can be obtained by doing the following: Click on Start and start typing 'Turn Windows features on or off' into the search bar;
+  - note: the 'Turn Windows features on or off' dialog box can be obtained by doing the following: Click on Start and start typing 'Turn Windows features on or off' into the search bar;

   - ensure the following Windows settings are enabled: *Virtual Machine Platform* and *Windows Subsystem for Linux*